effectualinc/mcm-auditor-role/README.md

 ## Security

 Effectual places security first for all our solutions and services.
-All our of deployments are developed as code which undergoes multiple security tests prior to release.
+All of our deployments are developed as code, which undergoes multiple security tests prior to release.
 The test results for all Effectual's public repositories can be found within the [GitHub Actions tab](https://github.com/effectualinc/mcm-auditor-role/actions).